Zigzag968/ZGTooltipView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## How to use ?

+Just call on your view :

+    myView.setTooltip(ZGTooltipView(direction: .Top, text: "Lorem ipsum dolor sit amet"))

+You can use these directions :

+    .Top, .Left, .Right, .Bottom, .TopLeft, .TopRight, .BottomLeft, .BottomRight

 ## Requirements

 ## Installation